isabelle-ag/isabelle-ag.github.io/index.md

 - Click on your *index.md*.
 - Once the file has loaded, click the pencil in the top right corner.
 - Remember to use Markdown formatting; you can click on the **Preview** tab across the top to preview your changes.
-   - This can be used to verify your Markdown syntax, but this won't preview the website with the theme, just the file in plain Markdown.
+   - The preview can be used to verify your Markdown syntax, but this won't preview the website with the theme, just the file in plain Markdown.
 - When you're satisfied with your changes, click **Commit Changes** in the top right.
-- It will take a minute for the website to update.
+- It may take a few minutes for the website to update.
 You can view the progress and verify there are no errors by navigating to the **Actions** tab of your repository.

 ## Resources